Sanctuary of the Apparitions

 The Sanctuary of the Apparitions (Santuario das Aparicións in Galician and Santuario de las Apariciones in Spanish) is a Catholic convent and sanctuary located in Pontevedra, Spain.
-According to Sister Lúcia, it was here that the child Jesus and the Virgin Mary appeared to her in 1925-1926 and revealed to her the First Saturdays Devotion.
+According to Sister Lúcia, it was here that the Child Jesus and the Blessed Virgin Mary appeared to her in 1925-1926 and revealed to her the First Saturdays Devotion.

 It is the third most visited Marian pilgrimage destination in the world, with over 12 million visits recorded up to 2022.
-The sanctuary is known as the "Spanish Fátima".
+The sanctuary is also known as the "Spanish Fátima".

 History

 The sanctuary is located at 3 Sor Lucía Street in the historic centre of Pontevedra.

 On the site where the sanctuary is located, there was a building from the early Middle Ages, of which traces of stonemasonry and a walled door with decorative reliefs have been preserved.